 Over the next century, it evolved to “an apple a day, no doctor pay” and “an apple a day sends the doctor away.”
 It wasn’t until 1922 that the saying we know today was first documented.

 Apples provide other important vitamins and minerals.
-You’ll also get smaller amounts of vitamin A, vitamin B6, vitamin K, riboflavin, thiamin, niacin, and folate.2
+You’ll also get smaller amounts of vitamin A, vitamin B6, vitamin K, riboflavin, thiamin, niacin, and folate.

 Minerals in apples include potassium, manganese, copper, magnesium, phosphorus, calcium and iron

-About one-third of the fiber in apples is soluble mainly pectin.
-Research has shown that foods rich in soluble fiber can help to lower cholesterol.
+About one-third of the fibre in apples is soluble mainly pectin.
+Research has shown that foods rich in soluble fibre can help to lower cholesterol.

 Fresh apples are an excellent source of quercetin, plus they also have a large number of polyphenols

 Quercetin is a type of phytochemical known as a flavonoid, which is found in the apple skin.
 Animal research and research using cell cultures have found that quercetin may help to protect against certain cancers and help to kill cancer cells.
 Notably, these types of studies can suggest possible helpful effects but they do not provide proof that such effects can be achieved in humans.
 Preliminary studies also suggest that quercetin may help reduce the risk of heart disease.